k98kurz/tapescript/docs.md

 ## OP_DIV_INTS - 18 - x12

-Pull two values from the stack, interpreting as signed ints; divide the first by the second; put the result onto the stack.
+Pull two values from the stack, interpreting as signed ints; divide the first (top) by the second; put the result onto the stack.

 Aliases:
 - DIV_INTS